-Table 31: \\setDataLogBreak return values
+${\it Table~29:} \ {\it setDataLogBreak~return~values}$

-Description Sets a data log breakpoint, that is, a breakpoint which is triggered when the processor reads or writes data at the specified location.
-Note that a data log breakpoint does not stop the execution it just generates a data log.
+Description Sets a data log breakpoint, that is, a breakpoint which is triggered when a specified variable is accessed.
+Note that a data log breakpoint does not stop the execution, it just generates a data log.

-Example \\var brk;
+Example var brk;

-brk = \\setDataLogBreak("Memory:0x4710", "R");
+brk = setDataLogBreak("MyVar", "R");

-\\clearBreak(brk);
+clearBreak(brk);

-See also Breakpoints, page 113 and Getting started using data logging, page 85.
+See also Breakpoints, page 123 and Getting started using data logging, page 93.

-\\setLogBreak
+setLogBreak

-\\setLogBreak(location, message, msg\type, condition, cond\type)
+setLogBreak(location, message, msg_type, condition, cond_type)

 A string that defines the code location of the breakpoint, either a valid C-SPY expression whose value evaluates to a valid address, an absolute location, or a source location.
-For more information about the location types, see Enter Location dialog box, page 142.
+For more information about the location types, see Enter Location dialog box, page 146.